-Net cash flow provided by financing activities totaled \$242.6 million for the year ended December 31, 2014 primarily due to \$175.0 million of aggregate proceeds from the unsecured term loans, \$232.7 million from the issuance and sale of common shares of beneficial interest, \$143.0 million in proceeds from mortgage loans and \$292.5 million in borrowings on the Revolver.
-This was offset by \$170.7 million of mortgage loan repayments, \$292.5 million of repayments on the Revolver, \$126.0 million in payment of distributions to shareholders and unitholders, \$4.1 million paid for deferred financing fees, a \$1.2 million distribution related to the joint venture noncontrolling interest and \$6.1 million of shares acquired to satisfy the statutory minimum federal and state tax obligations of certain employees in connection with the vesting of restricted common shares of beneficial interest issued to such employees under our 2011 Plan.
+Net cash flow provided by financing activities totaled \$242.6 million for the year ended December 31, 2014 primarily due to \$175.0 million of aggregate proceeds from the unsecured term loans, \$232.7 million from the issuance and sale of common shares of beneficial interest, \$143.0 million in proceeds from mortgage loans and \$292.5 million in borrowings on the revolving credit facility.
+This was offset by \$170.7 million of mortgage loan repayments, \$292.5 million of repayments on the revolving credit facility, \$126.0 million in payments of distributions to shareholders and unitholders, \$4.1 million paid for deferred financing costs, a \$1.2 million distribution related to the joint venture noncontrolling interest and \$6.1 million of shares acquired to satisfy the statutory minimum federal and state tax obligations of certain employees in connection with the vesting of restricted common shares of beneficial interest issued to such employees.

-Net cash flow provided by financing activities totaled \$227.1 million for the year ended December 31, 2013 primarily due to \$450.0 million of aggregate proceeds from the unsecured term loans, \$327.5 million from the issuance and sale of common shares of beneficial interest, \$150.0 million in proceeds from mortgage loans and \$205.5 million in borrowings on the Revolver.
-This was offset by \$577.4 million of mortgage loan repayments, \$221.5 million of repayments on the Revolver, \$98.1 million in payments of distributions to shareholders and unitholders, \$5.0 million paid for deferred financing fees and \$4.0 million of shares acquired to satisfy the statutory minimum federal and state tax obligations of certain employees in connection with the vesting of restricted common shares of beneficial interest issued to such employees under our 2011 Plan.
+Net cash flow provided by financing activities totaled \$227.1 million for the year ended December 31, 2013 primarily due to \$450.0 million of aggregate proceeds from the unsecured term loans, \$327.5 million from the issuance and sale of common beneficial interest, \$150.0 million in proceeds from mortgage loans and \$205.5 million in borrowings on the revolving credit facility.
+This was offset by \$577.4 million of mortgage loan repayments, \$221.5 million of repayments on the revolving credit facility, \$98.1 million in payment of distributions to shareholders and unitholders, \$5.0 million paid for deferred financing costs and \$4.0 million of shares acquired to satisfy the statutory minimum federal and state tax obligations of certain employees in connection with the vesting of restricted common shares of beneficial interest issued to such employees.